Thirty years of the finite volume method for solid mechanics: History of the finite volume method for computational solid mechanics

 \subsection{Staggered-grid approaches}

-The distinguishing characteristic of staggered-grid approaches, originally proposed by Harlow and Welch for CFD \citep{Harlow1965}, is their grid arrangement: the components of the primary solution variable, for example, the $x$ and $y$ components of velocity, are stored at different locations; in addition, different sets of control volumes may be used when integrating the discretised governing equation in each Cartesian direction, for example, the $x$-momentum component equation may employ a different grid to the $y$-momentum component equation.
-The primary motivation for such staggered-grid approaches is the avoidance of the ``checker-boarding'' numerical phenomenon, where high frequency variations appear in the solution variables that are unobservable to the discretisation.
-The extension of staggered-grid approaches to general unstructured 3-D meshes is, however, not trivial; consequently, the popularity of such approaches is declining.
+In staggered-grid approaches, as originally proposed for CFD by Harlow and Welch \citep{Harlow1965}, the components of the primary solution variable, for example, the $x$ and $y$ components of displacement, are stored at different locations.
+In addition, different sets of control volumes are used when integrating the discretised governing equation in each Cartesian direction.
+For example, the $x$-momentum component equation employs a different grid to the $y$-momentum component equation.
+The primary motivation for such staggered-grid approaches is the avoidance of solution instabilities, namely the ``checker-boarding'' phenomenon, where high frequency variations appear in the solution variables that are unobservable to the discretisation.
+Consequently, staggered-grid approaches do not need to explicitly included a stabilisation term, as is common in cell-centred methods.
+The extension of staggered-grid approaches to general unstructured 3-D meshes is, however, not trivial; and consequently, this major limitation has resulted in declining popularity for such approaches in solid mechanics.